 A full share is $695 for the season, or $29 a week.
 A half share is $425, or $17 a week.
 If you sign up after the season has started, this amount may be less.
 Check this link to see what the current prorated amount is.

 What if there’s too much food for us?

 You and another shareholder can arrange to “share a share”.
 Just ask the Farm Manager at firstname.lastname@example.org.

 How long is a season?

 The program runs from early June through mid-November.
-CSA members are permitted to glean from the fields through early December.
+CSA members are generally permitted to glean from the fields through early December.

 What if I go on vacation?

 If the Farmer knows in advance, a friend or neighbor is welcome to pick up your share.
 Or we can donate to a local shelter, if you prefer.

 How about those herbs and flowers I’ve heard about?